peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * <i>inputStream</i>: A readable data stream.

  * <i>filename</i>: A file name to assign to the body part.
 If the file name has one of certain extensions (such as ".html"), an appropriate media type will be assigned to the body part based on that extension; otherwise, the media type "application/octet-stream" is assigned.
 Can be null or empty, in which case no file name is assigned.
+Only the file name portion of this parameter is used, which in this case means the portion of the string after the last "/" or "\", if either character exists, or the entire string otherwise.

 <b>Return Value:</b>

-This object.
+A Message object for the generated body part.

 <b>Exceptions:</b>